matthewholandez/intelligo/intelligo/prompt.md

 }
 ```
 The chapter title is usually located in the first three lines of the chapter text.
 It is not the same as the novel title.
 In the chapter title you will not include the chapter number (usually a number followed by 화).
 If there is no clear chapter title then you will only output the translated content in the JSON object.

+**FORMATTING REMINDER**: The content field must include proper paragraph breaks (\n\n between paragraphs) to ensure readable output.
+Each paragraph should be clearly separated, never output as one continuous block of text.